Ada-Developers-Academy/ada-precourse-v2/intro-to-python/lists.md

                 print(SNOWMAN_5)
             if(i == 6):
                 print(SNOWMAN_6)
-            if(i == 7):
-                print(SNOWMAN_7)

     ```

 2. Now, instead of using individual variables, we can use the indices of a list to access different parts of the snowman graphic.
-SNOWMAN_1 is now SNOWMAN_GRAPHIC[0], SNOWMAN_2 we use SNOWMAN_GRAPHIC[1], and so on.
-Reminder - the first index of a list is 0, not 1.
-That means that for element number `x` in the list, the index will be `x - 1`.
+SNOWMAN_0 is now SNOWMAN_GRAPHIC[0], SNOWMAN_1 we use SNOWMAN_GRAPHIC[1], and so on.
+Since the first index of a list is 0, not 1, this means that for element number `x` in the list, the index will be `x - 1`.
 Let's update our code to use this new way of accessing each element of the graphic:

     ```python

     def print_snowman(wrong_guesses_count):
-        snowman_image_start = SNOWMAN_WRONG_GUESSES + 1 - wrong_guesses_count
-        snowman_image_end = SNOWMAN_WRONG_GUESSES + 1

-        for i in range(snowman_image_start, snowman_image_end)
-            print(SNOWMAN_GRAPHIC[i - 1])

-    ```

-    Notice in the above code that we have `+ 1` and `- 1`.
-This is because in the first version if we wanted to draw the whole snowman we needed the math to produce the sequence 1 to 7 because we were using the numbers 1-7 in our constants and this made the code easier to read.
-Now, we're using a list, so to draw the whole snowman we need the sequence to be 0 to 6.
-We can now simplify some of our math with that in mind.

-    ```python

-    def print_snowman(wrong_guesses_count):
-        # + 1 and - 1 can be removed from our starting and ending points
-        snowman_image_start = SNOWMAN_WRONG_GUESSES - wrong_guesses_count
-        snowman_image_end = SNOWMAN_WRONG_GUESSES

-        for i in range(snowman_image_start, snowman_image_end)
+        for i in range(SNOWMAN_WRONG_GUESSES - wrong_guesses_count, SNOWMAN_WRONG_GUESSES)
-            # We no longer need to offset the index by 1
             print(SNOWMAN_GRAPHIC[i])

     ```